arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_new.md

 @RESTBODYPARAM{options,object,optional,get_api_database_new_USERS}
 Optional object which can contain the following attributes:

-@RESTSTRUCT{sharing,get_api_database_new_USERS,string,optional,string}
+@RESTSTRUCT{sharding,get_api_database_new_USERS,string,optional,string}
-A flag indicating the sharding method to use.
-Valid values are:
+The sharding method to use for new collections in this databse.
+Valid values
-"", "flexible", or "single".
+are: "", "flexible", or "single".
 The first two are equivalent

-@RESTSTRUC{sharing,get_api_database_new_USERS,string,optional,number}
+@RESTSTRUC{replicationFactor,get_api_database_new_USERS,string,optional,number}
-Default replication-factor for collections created in this new database.
+Default replication factor for new collections created in this database.
-Special values include 0, which is equivalent to "satellite" and will replicate the collection to every DB-server, and 1, which disables replication.
+Special values include "satellite", which will replicate the collection to every DB-server, and 1, which disables replication.

 @RESTBODYPARAM{users,array,optional,get_api_database_new_USERS}
 Has to be an array of user objects to initially create for the new database.